Grantham: Dambusters

-During the Dambuster Raids Royal Air Force missions in May 1943, the RAF Bomber Command's No. 5 Group and operation HQ were in St Vincents, a building later owned by Aveling-Barford and housing a district council planning department.
-It was built by Richard Hornsby in 1865 and lived in by his son.
-It is now a private house.
+During the Dambuster Raids of the Royal Air Force (RAF) in May 1943, the RAF Bomber Command's No. 5 Group and operation HQ were in St Vincents, a building later owned by Aveling-Barford and housing a district council planning department.
+It was built by Richard Hornsby in 1865 and lived in by his son; it is now a private house.
 In 1944 (including D-Day), it was the headquarters for the USAAF's Ninth Air Force's IX Troop Carrier Command, known as Grantham Lodge.

 RAF Spitalgate

 RAF Spitalgate trained pilots during both world wars, initially as a Royal Flying Corps establishment.
-It was the first military airfield in Lincolnshire.
-It has never been an operational fighter or bomber base; although it did see operational service during the 1943 invasion of Europe as a base for American and Polish gliders and parachutists.
-It officially closed in 1974.
+It was the first military airfield in Lincolnshire, but has never been an operational fighter or bomber base; although it did see operational service during the 1943 invasion of Europe as a base for American and Polish gliders and parachutists.
+It closed officially in 1974.
 The Women's Royal Air Force had been there from 1960 until closure. (as RAF Wilmslow was closing due to the imminent ending of National Service), and moved to RAF Hereford (now the home of SAS).

 After closure, RAF Spitalgate became the Royal Corps of Transport, later Royal Logistic Corps barracks: Prince William of Gloucester Barracks, named after Prince William of Gloucester.
 Grantham College used the site's two football pitches for their South Lincolnshire Football Development Centre (from September 2004).
 After closure in 1975 a vehicle test centre was built on the outfield; this closed in 2011.
 The large mast on the base was part of the BT microwave network.

 The Queen's Royal Lancers (part of the Royal Armoured Corps) have their RHQ on the base.

 RAF Regiment

 The RAF Regiment was formed north-east of the town in parts of Londonthorpe and Harrowby Without during December 1941 with its headquarters at RAF Belton Park, which is recognised as its birthplace.
 The Belton Park estate had been a training centre for the Machine Gun Corps from November 1915.

-The RAF Regiment reached in excess of 66,000 personnel and during training was housed at RAF Belton Park, the Regiment's first depot, RAF Folkingham and RAF North Witham.
+The RAF Regiment reached in excess of 66,000 personnel and was housed at RAF Belton Park (the Regiment's first depot), RAF Folkingham and RAF North Witham during training.

 Women's police force

-Grantham was first after London to recruit and train women police officers.
+Grantham was the second police force, after London, to recruit and train women police officers.
 It was the first provincial force to ask the newly formed Corps of Women's Police Volunteers to supply them with occasional policewomen, recognising them as useful for dealing with women and juveniles.
-In December 1914 Miss Damer Dawson, the Chief of the Corps, came to Grantham to supervise the preliminary work of the women police.
+In December 1914, Damer Dawson, the Chief of the Corps, came to Grantham to supervise the preliminary work of the women police.
 Officers stationed there were Miss Allen and Miss Harburn.
 In 1915, Grantham magistrates swore in Edith Smith, making her the first policewoman in Britain with full powers of arrest.